everestial/vcfparser/docs/record_parser.rst

 .. _record-parser-tutorial:

 ..
-TODO (Bhuwan, Gopal, priority - high): introduce line break between documentation paragraphs.
+TODO (Bhuwan, Gopal-Done, priority - high): introduce line break between documentation paragraphs.
 ..
 Line breaks are introduced by using "|  " or using a new line or setting up a main.rst file with settings

 =========================